AdobeDocs/pass.en/help/authentication/integration-guide-programmers/rest-apis/rest-api-v2/rest-api-v2-checklist.md

    </tr>
    <tr>
       <td style="background-color: #DEEBFF;"><i>Access Tokens Caching</i></td>
-      <td>Store the access tokens in persistent storage and reuse them until they expire — do not request a new token for every REST API v2 call.</td>
+      <td>Store the access tokens in persistent storage and reuse them until they expire.<br/><br/>Do not request a new token for every REST API v2 call, refresh the access tokens only when they expire.</td>
       <td>Risks overloading system resources, increasing latency, and potentially triggering HTTP 429 "Too Many Requests" error responses.</td>
    </tr>
 </table>